DreamersofDay/guides/protocols/git/README.md

 They make small changes right in the branch, test the feature on their machine, run tests, commit, and push.

-When satisfied, they comment on the pull request :+1:
+When satisfied, they comment on the pull request :+1: | :thumbsup: | :shipit:

 Merge
 -----